Can You Get An SBA Loan with a Bankruptcy?

 For a real estate loan you can get a 25 year loan and for non-real estate you can typically expect 10 years.

-The good news is that no SBA loan is terrible.
+The good news is that no SBA loan offers terrible terms.
 Some might not be great, but even if you get stuck with a less than great rate – for example, the worst possible terms you can get on a “regular” 7a loan is typically a floating rate at Prime + 2.75%.
-The beauty of the 7a is that for loans under 15 years there is NO prepayment penalty and 25 year real estate loans have a very short and very reasonable penalty that allows you to refinance after just 3 years with no penalty or after 2 years with a 1% penalty.
+However, the beauty of the 7a is that for loans under 15 years there is NO prepayment penalty and 25 year real estate loans have a very short and very reasonable penalty that allows you to refinance after just 3 years with no penalty or after 2 years with a 1% penalty.

 A Bridge Loan of Sorts